 The children undertake national tests in Year 2 and Year 6, plus the optional national tests in Years 3, 4 and 5.
-Teachers also make regular assessments of each child's progress in all subjects of the National Curriculum.
+Children from Year 1 to Year 6 also undertake termly PIRA tests and PUMA tests.
+Teachers make regular assessments of each child's progress in all subjects of the National Curriculum.
 We compare the information from these tests and teacher assessment with a range of national and LEA data, in order to ensure that each child is making appropriate progress.